andnig/.dotfiles/windows_wsl.md

 ## Troubleshooting

 - If tmux does not install plugins, `rm -f $HOME/.config/tmux/plugins` and `ctrl + B + I` again.
+- You should see this image below.
+Otherwise, please check `image.nvim`
 ![image](./remote.png)